 In each of these parts, we'll build another layer, feature, or component of the game as a whole.
 At the end of four parts, we'll have a working game; the fifth part will implement a couple of cool extras.

-Here's the upcoming posts in this series:
+Here's the rest of the posts in this series:

 - Part 2: Implement the C# classes, including the different kinds of piles and their common and distinct functionality.